ltonetwork/documentation/getting-started/tutorial/inviting-friends.md

       password: key-00000000000000000000000000000000
     headers:
       Content-Type: application/x-www-form-urlencoded
-    body:
+    data:
       from: joe.smith@example.com
       subject: You are invited to our Meetup
-    projection: "{ body: { to: join('', [invitee.name, ' <', invitee.email, '>']), text: message } }"
+    projection: "{ data: { to: join('', [invitee.name, ' <', invitee.email, '>']), text: message } }"
 ```

 The `projection` is a [JMESPath expression](http://jmespath.org/) that converts the action into an object that's expected by the HTTP trigger.

-The `body` will be encoded and send as request body.
-The body parameters are described by the [Mailgun API](https://documentation.mailgun.com/en/latest/api-sending.html#sending).
-The body in the trigger is merged with the body from the projection.
+The `data` will be encoded and send as request body.
+The data parameters are described by the [Mailgun API](https://documentation.mailgun.com/en/latest/api-sending.html#sending).
+The data in the trigger is merged with the data from the projection.

 {% hint style="info" %}
 Triggers are configured by each party on their own node.
 This node will be configured to send an e-mail using Mailgun, but any other service could be used or an entirely different action could be taken to invite the recipient.